gilad12-coder/tree_visualization_app/README.md

 2. Install all Node.js dependencies
 3. Build the React frontend with all translations
 4. Create the standalone executable
+5. (macOS only) Create .app bundle for easy distribution

 ### Manual Build Steps